javacc/javacc-8/README.md

 ##### Version 8

-*To be tested / written*.
+*TODO to be tested / written*.
 Help welcomed!

 ##### Version 7